OgulcanErdag/aws-django-blog-capstone/Solution.md

 We will use this later, but it may take a while to activate so we will create it now.

 One of our requirements is to make our website connection in secure.
 It means, our web-site is going to use HTTPS protocol.
 To use this protocol, we need to get certification.
 Certification will encrypt data in transit between client and server.
 We can create our certificate for our DNS name with AWS certification Manager.
 Go to the certification manager console and click `request a certificate` button.
-Select `Request a public certificate`, then `request a certificate` ---> \*.ogulcan-erdag.de---> DNS validation ---> No tag ---> Review ---> click confirm and request button.
+Select `Request a public certificate`, then `request a certificate` ---> \*.ogulcan-erdag.ch---> DNS validation ---> No tag ---> Review ---> click confirm and request button.
 Then it takes a while to be activated.

 ===> Make sure you click `Create DNS Records`